sean-stanley/casualrp-hugo-site/content/episodes/whose-dream-is-this-pt.2-interlude.md

 title = "Interlude | Whose Dream Is This?
 (Pt.
 2)"

 +++
-The group continues through the dream-like world and are faced with a new, but very familiar enemy.
+The group continues through the dream and are faced with a new, but frighteningly familiar enemy.